Al Bastakiya: Where the Heritage of Dubai Sleeps

 Arabian Tea House

-Even though coffee has been the most popular recreational drink in the Arab world, tea also exists.
-The Arabian Tea House offers 50 varieties of teas and traditional Emirati cuisine.
-This restaurant has its entrance on Al Fahidi street and is easily accessible.
+Even though coffee is the most popular recreational drink in the Arab world, tea also exists.
+The Arabian Tea House offers 50 varieties of tea and traditional Emirati cuisine.
+This restaurant’s entrance is on Al Fahidi Street and is easily accessible.

 Bastakiya Nights